The Death of Adolf Hitler: The Death of Adolf Hitler

 Bezymenski then gives an account of the battle of Berlin, the subsequent investigation by SMERSH, supplemented by later statements of Nazi officers.
-Bezymenski quotes SMERSH commander Ivan Klimenko's account, which states that on the night of 3 May 1945, he witnessed Vizeadmiral Hans-Erich Voss seem to recognize a body as Hitler's in a dry water tank (said to be used for firefighting) filled with other corpses outside the Führerbunker, before recanting this identification.
-Klimenko noted that the corpse had mended socks, initially giving him doubt as well.
+Bezymenski quotes SMERSH commander Ivan Klimenko's account, which states that on the night of 3 May 1945, he witnessed Vizeadmiral Hans-Erich Voss seem to recognize a body as Hitler's in a dry water tank filled with other corpses outside the Führerbunker, before recanting this identification.
+Klimenko noted that the corpse had mended socks, initially giving him doubt, as well.
 Klimenko then relates that on 4 May, he showed a group of soldiers where Joseph Goebbels's body was found, near the bunker emergency exit.
 Soviet Private Ivan Churakov climbed into a crater containing burnt pieces of paper and a bazooka, where he found legs sticking out of the ground.
 Two corpses were exhumed, but Klimenko had these wrapped in blankets and reburied, thinking that the corpse from the water tank was Hitler's.
 Only that day did several witnesses say it was definitely not Hitler's body and a diplomat released it for burial.
 On the morning of 5 May, Klimenko had the two bodies from the crater reexhumed.

 As shown in the book, Hitler's dental remains consist of (left two images) a metallic maxillar bridge and (right) a mandibular fragment sundered near the alveolar ridge.
 (Note: The fragment is consistent with a region removable via mandibulectomy.
 The alveolar ridge rests within the gums, eliminating identifiable face scars.)

 Hitler's dental remains are all that were confirmed to belong to his body.
 The mandibular fragment (dashed line) later degraded into three segments.